 The consensus outlook on global commodity prices (food, fuel, ores, constructional materials) is for further easing in 2025 and 2026 due to weaker global growth and trade turmoil.
 In particular, there are expected price reductions in agricultural foods like grains, wheat and dairy products, as well as for most meat prices (except for beef).
 Similarly, oil prices (for Brent crude and West Texas Intermediate) are expected to drop in 2025 and 2026, due to weaker demand and some improvement in oil supply.
 However, the Israel-Iran conflict can create some supply shocks that could increase oil prices earlier than expected.
-Overall, imported inflation is expected to edge up to 0.8 percent in June 2026 from 0.4 percent expected at end June 2025.
+Overall, imported inflation is expected at end June 2025.